Time (Electric Light Orchestra album)

 Time is the ninth studio album by the English rock band Electric Light Orchestra (credited as ELO), released in July 1981 on Jet Records.
 It is a concept album about a man from the 1980s who is taken to the year 2095, where he is confronted by the dichotomy between technological advancement and a longing for past romance.
 The record topped the UK Albums Chart for two weeks, though it attracted mixed reviews for its heavy use of synthesizers and stylistic shift away from the orchestral rock of previous ELO albums.
 It has since gained a cult following, particularly among retrofuturist enthusiasts.

 Time is a work of synth-pop that combines elements from 1950s music, new wave, reggae, rockabilly, the Beatles, Phil Spector and the Shadows.
 The album signalled a departure from the band's sound by emphasising electronics over its usual orchestra.
 It is also the band's second concept album, the first being Eldorado in 1974.
-The music video created for its lead single, "Hold On Tight", was the most expensive made at that point, with a budget of approximately £40,000.
+The music video created for its lead single, "Hold On Tight", had a budget of approximately £40,000.
 Four more singles followed the album's release: "Twilight", "Ticket to the Moon" (backed with "Here Is the News"), "Rain Is Falling" and "The Way Life's Meant to Be".

-The "Prologue" and "Twilight" tracks were used in the 1983 anime opening animation Daicon IV.
+The "Prologue" and "Twilight" tracks were used in the animation of the opening ceremony of Nihon SF Taikai's DAICON IV.
 In 2001, a CD reissue of Time included three additional tracks that were originally left off the LP.